Viewing this page on your device?

 Prepare narrow strips (1.5cm) of paper so your child can snip across the width.

-Snipping narrow strips is easy to do, as the scissors only need to open and close once to be successful.You can use the snipped paper in a collage.
+Snipping narrow strips is easy to do, as the scissors only need to open and close once to be successful.You can use the snipped paper in a collage as shown in this Christmas collage.

 You will find a range of snipping activities in my compilation of printable Fun Cutting Templates!